White-atbrashla/DAS/README.md

 ## Introduction

-**Dynamic Agent Swarms** **D.A.S** revolutionize the concept of labor allocation and task execution by leveraging microservice architectures to deploy labor as an on-demand service.
+**Dynamic Agent Swarms (DAS)** revolutionize the concept of labor allocation and task execution by leveraging microservice architectures to deploy labor as an on-demand service.
 This repository introduces the foundational technology behind Dynamic Agent Swarms, exemplified by **Argus AI**, an early alpha project tailored for the financial industry.

+## About Brash Labs

+Brash Labs is at the forefront of technology innovation, specializing in advanced data analytics, artificial intelligence, and machine learning.
+We craft dynamic solutions that significantly enhance efficiency and decision-making across various sectors, including automotive, insurance, and fintech, enabling businesses to adapt and thrive in an ever-evolving digital landscape.

 ## About Dynamic Agent Swarms